Doctor of Nursing Practice (DNP) Admission Requirements

 - Professional resume detailing professional work experience, including relevant job titles, work experiences, responsibilities, and related activities

-- Official transcripts from all colleges and universities showing proof of MS earned from an accredited school of nursing, as well as a regionally accredited institution, with a cumulative GPA of 3.0 or higher.
+- Official transcripts from all colleges and universities attended showing proof of MS earned from an accredited school of nursing, as well as a regionally accredited institution, with a cumulative GPA of 3.0 or higher.
 Transcripts or test scores are considered official when sent directly from the school or testing service.

 - Current unencumbered APRN license in the State of Utah